joann-camacho/create-domain-name-users/README.md

 ***Create a Domain Admin user within the domain***

 - Step 1: Create Organization Units (OU) named: _EMPLOYEES, _ADMINS, and _CLIENTS in Active Directory Users and Computers (ADUS)
-- Step 2: Create a new employee named “Jane Doe”.
-The username is: “jane_admin”.
-Add jane_admin to the “Domain Admins” Security Group.
+- Step 2: Create a new employee named “Jane Doe” (administrator).
+The username is: “jane_doe”.
+Add jane_doe to the “Domain Admins” Security Group.
-- Step 3: Log out / close the connection to DC-1 and log back in as “mydomain.com\jane_admin”.
+- Step 3: Log out / close the connection to DC-1 and log back in as “mydomain.com\jane_doe”.

  ***Join Client-1 to your domain (mydomain.com)***